kshedden/workshops/dair3/meta/meta.md

-- The parameters of the random effects model can be estimated using methods for fitting mixed models (maximum likelihood and restricted maximum likelilhood), but it is also possible to perform the estimation using Cochrane's Q-statistic, which was an early measure of study heterogeneity.
+- The parameters of the random effects model can be estimated using methods for fitting mixed models (maximum likelihood and restricted maximum likelihood), but it is also possible to perform the estimation using Cochran's Q-statistic, which was an early measure of study heterogeneity.

-- The Cochran Q-statistic is defined as
+- The Cochran (meta-analysis) Q-statistic is defined as
   $Q \equiv \sum (\hat{\theta}_j - \hat{\theta}_p)^2 / \hat{s}_j^2$.
 Note that
   there is another (unrelated) "Cochran Q" statistic that deals with binary outcomes.